Commission votes to add historical texts to walls around Caddo Confederate monument

 SHREVEPORT, La.
-(KTAL/KMSS) – The Caddo Parish Confederate monument is expected to be removed from the courthouse grounds next year, but commissioners vote to make some changes to the walls surrounding it.
+(KTAL/KMSS) – The Caddo Parish Confederate monument is expected to be removed from the courthouse grounds next year, but commissioners voted this week to make some changes to the walls surrounding it.

 Commissioners approved adding historical texts to the temporary walls around the monument.